 stdoutto perform input / output, respectively.

-- It is guaranteed that all the problems will be solvable with C++.
-All problems have a time limit of at least 1.5x the reference solution, which is written in C++ and uses this template for I/O. If you're unable to see the template, you must solve this problem.
+- It is guaranteed that all the problems will be solvable with Python 3.
+All problems have a time limit of at least 1.5x the reference solution, which is written in Python 3 (note that this is not using PyPy3, which we do not guarantee is a viable language to solve every problem in).